redtexts/texts/lesamis_1975_world_without_money.md

 counterrevolution in Russia and his conception of communism.
 Communism is not built; commodity society is destroyed.

-Despite its profound contributions, Bordiguism did not succeed in freeing itself from its Leninist ambiance.
+Despite its profound contributions, Bordigism did not succeed in freeing itself from its Leninist ambiance.
 Its radicalism and its perspicacity became mired in the worst dead ends.